To set up single sign-on (SSO) and smart card redirection, you must perform some configuration steps.

-When you install the View Agent, you must first disable SELinux or enable permissive mode for SELinux.
+When you install the Horizon Agent, you must first disable SELinux or enable permissive mode for SELinux.
 You must also specifically select the smart card redirection component because the component is not selected by default.
-For more information, see install_viewagent.sh Command Line Options.
+For more information, see install_viewagent.sh Command-Line Options.

-With smart card redirection enabled, SSO is not implemented if the user logs in with the smart card.
-That is, after logging in to the Connection Server instance with the smart card, the user needs to type the smart card PIN to log in to the Linux desktop..
-In addition, if the smart card redirection feature is installed in a virtual machine, vSphere Client's USB redirection does not work with the smart card.
+Smartcard SSO is enabled in Horizon View 7.0.1 or later.
+In addition, if the smart card redirection feature is installed on a virtual machine, vSphere Client's USB redirection does not work with the smart card.